 When you’re a freelance trainer, it can feel as though there are never enough hours in the day.
-In last week’s blog, we looked at ‘How and why consistent marketing can get you off the feast and famine rollercoaster’ but I realise that finding time to prioritise your marketing can be a challenge.
+In last week’s blog, we looked at using consistent marketing to get you off the feast and famine rollercoaster but I realise that finding time to prioritise your marketing can be a challenge.

 Often our marketing gets neglected because it simply feels overwhelming.
 Where do you start?
 What should you prioritise?
 What can you realistically achieve in a small amount of time?
 Surely, you need to be able to spend hours, if not days, on your marketing instead of mere minutes?

 Not at all.
 Like the tortoise against the hare, my philosophy is that when it comes to marketing, slow and steady wins the race.

 My favourite technique to keep my business moving forward is to take a marketing task and break it down into smaller manageable chunks.

 An example of 10-minute a day marketing tasks

 Let’s take a task like writing a blog post, which can feel undoable when you’re busy.
 Break it down into these bite-sized steps:

 - Task 2: Research and plan the content (bullet point the beginning, middle and end)